 The basic materials necessary to perform a uniformity test are catch containers, tape measure or roll tape, stopwatch, flags to assist in last tower speed measurement, liquid measuring device (if not using rain gauges), and a worksheet to record the data.
 Also, the agencies mentioned earlier could have these materials available for loan or they could help you perform the test.

 Once the gauges are in place, bring the pivot up to normal operating pressure and then operate (forward or reverse direction) to pass over the gauges completely.
-The speed of the pivot (percentage timer setting) is not important.
+The speed of the pivot (percentage timer setting) selected for this application is critical.
 Operation at the normal percentage timer setting, however, will tell the operator whether the system is applying the amount of water that is desired.
-Remember that performing a uniformity test on a hot, dry, windy day may result in evaporation losses as high as 25 percent.
+If the amount of water caught is not equal to the timer setting, and pivot calibration should be performed and new application chart developed.
+Remember that performing a uniformity test on a hot, dry, windy day may result in evaporation losses as high as 25%.
 If time is critical, the uniformity test may be performed at a higher percentage timer setting.
 This will allow the pivot to pass over the gauges more quickly.
-As the pivot is moving, walk the length of the pivot and look for leaks and sprinklers that may not be rotating or operating properly.
+As the pivot is moving, travel the length of the pivot and look for leaks and sprinklers that may not be rotating or operating properly.
 Make a note of these locations on the back of the data sheet.
 These notes will help you make recommendations for improvements.

-After the pivot has passed over the gauges, the following work sheet may be used to record the distance of each gauge from the pivot and the depth or volume of water collected in each gauge.
+After the pivot has passed over the gauges, the included worksheet can be used to record the distance of each gauge from the pivot and the depth or volume of water collected in each gauge.
 When calculating the uniformity coefficient, disregard all gauges at the end of the system in which the volume of water collected begins to drop drastically.

 |Basic Interpretation of Uniformity Coefficients